 The legal profession has recognized Mr. Magni’s impact in the courtroom.
-He was recognized by Best Lawyers: Ones to Watch for Commercial Litigation, Intellectual Property Law, and Litigation-Intellectual Property (2021-2022.).
+In 2023, Texas Lawyer named Mr. Magni a Rising Star (ALM).
+He was recognized by Best Lawyers: Ones to Watch for Commercial Litigation, Intellectual Property Law, and Litigation-Intellectual Property (2021-2024).
 In 2019, Mr. Magni was named a Rising Star in the Trials category by Law360, an honor bestowed upon only five lawyers in the country.
 And both the Texas Bar Foundation and American Bar Foundation have named Mr. Magni a Fellow, an honor reserved for the top 1/3rd of 1 percent of Lawyers in Texas and top 1 percent of lawyers in the nation, respectively.
-Prior to joining Susman Godfrey, Mr. Magni was ranked fourth in his class at the University of Texas School of Law and clerked for former Chief Judge of the Fifth Circuit Court of Appeals, the Honorable Edith H. Jones
+Prior to joining Susman Godfrey, Mr. Magni was ranked fourth in his class at the University of Texas School of Law and clerked for former Chief Judge of the Fifth Circuit Court of Appeals, the Honorable Edith H. Jones.

 Below are a few of Mr. Magni’s notable matters:

 - Kerr Machine Co. v.
 Vulcan Industrial Manufacturing

 - Represented Kerr in multiple patent infringement suits against Vulcan related to hydraulic fracturing equipment.

 - Successfully opposed multiple stay motions based on Vulcan’s PGR petition before the Patent Trial and Appeal Board.

 - Successfully briefed and argued multiple motions to compel discovery.